PDF Family Law Form Library

 Civil Court Forms Used in Family Law

-This is the basic Substitution of Attorney form that is still used in family law proceedings as well as other civil proceedings.
+This is the Substitution of Attorney form that is still used in family law proceedings as well as other civil proceedings.

 This the Judgment Form that is recorded in any California County Recorder's office to place a lien on property once a money judgment has been obtained and issued by the Court.
 If properly issued and recorded, a title company cannot safely transfer title to real estate to a new buyer without first obtaining from you a Satisfaction of Judgment form which declares you have been paid in full.